George-Miavitz/AirportWeatherAPP/README.md

 - Picture placement and header row are manually styled.

 ##### Summary
-Looking at the National Weather Services website, I navigated to Morgantown's airport to see what I could find.
+-Looking at the National Weather Services website, I navigated to Morgantown's airport to see what I could find.
 This is related to our web application because it would be our web app's primary function.
 Upon inspection, it seems like the application does not contain a bootstrap, which I found surprising.
 Everything looks to be manually done, which may have been on purpose for single searched airports.
 It provides more information than visually appealing effects.
 This may be what they are trying to achieve.

 #### Github Research